timon/ansible-passenger-role/README.md

 The mod\_passenger role supports Debian 9 and CentOS 7.

-CentOS uses `/etc/httpd/conf.modules.d` folder for modules configuration and groups everything related to a single module into one file.

 Debian systems have `/etc/apache2/mods-available` which holds all modules' configuration files and `/etc/apache2/mods-enabled` for actually enabled modules.
 Additionally, module loading is separated from module configuration.

+CentOS uses `/etc/httpd/conf.modules.d` folder for modules configuration and groups everything related to a single module into one file, however, packages provided by Phusion still have separate files for including the module and configuring it.

 This role follows the rule `when in Rome, do as the Romans do`, and supports both styles, checking if the `passenger_mod_conf_path` variable has the same value as the `passenger_mod_load_path` to determine which style to use.

 Example Playbook
 ----------------